TopoSimplify/demos/constrainedRDP/README.md

 of arbitrary planar geometries.

 ### how to use
 Open a terminal (command line) from the directory containing constdp[.exe].
-Simplification options are made available through  the use of [TOML][0] file (config.toml).
-Execute constdp with the following command :
+Simplification options are made available through  the use of a [TOML][0] file (config.toml).
+Execute `constdp` with the following command :
 ```bash
 ./constdp -c ./config.toml
 ```
-If a `-c` option is not provided at the terminal e.g. `./constdp`, it assumes `-c ./config.toml` as default.
+If a `-c` option is not provided at the terminal e.g. `./constdp`, it assumes `./config.toml` as the default configuration file.

 #### config file
 ```toml